leonard-ramos27/Interactive-Comments-Section/README.md

 - Semantic HTML5 markup
 - CSS Flexbox and Grid
 - Mobile-first workflow
-- Vanilla Javascript with LocalStorage
+- Vanilla Javascript
+- AJAX, JSON and LocalStorage

 ### What I learned

-I was able to learn more about Object-Oriented Programming in Javascript as well as using JSON and Local Storage.
+I was able to learn more about Object-Oriented Programming in Javascript as well as using AJAX, JSON and Local Storage.

 ### Continued development